jumutc/SALSA.jl/README.md

 # and evaluate it on the test data provided as the last function argument
 model = salsa(data["X"], data["Y"], data["Xt"]);

-# Compute accuracy %
+# Compute accuracy in %
 @printf "Accuracy: %.2f%%\n" mean(model.Ytest .== data["Yt"])*100

-# Or use predict function and map data beforehand by the extracted mean/std (default)
+# Or use map_predict function and map data beforehand by the extracted mean/std (default)
 @printf "Accuracy: %.2f%%\n" mean(map_predict(model, data["Xt"]) .== data["Yt"])*100
 ```